 There's a lot of information in the game, mostly collected in the Strategic Estimate, a notebook-style repository of all the characters and political groups within the scenario.
-The SE also lets the player use a formal process to lay out a strategy; it is this process that the game is intended to teach.
-The player can set and prioritize objectives and goals and record notes about key groups, individuals, and places.
+The SE also allows the player use a formal process to lay out a strategy; it is this process that the game is intended to teach.
+The player may set and prioritize objectives and goals and record notes about key groups, individuals, and places.

 Part of the Following Group